kimpenn/VisCello/README.md

 ## Playground

 Here's an example app with data from Paul et al. (2015): https://cello.shinyapps.io/base/.
 It shows basic features offered by VisCello.

 Here's another app based on VisCello for interactive exploration of C. elegans embryogenesis data: https://cello.shinyapps.io/celegans/

-Install VisCello with code below:
+You can install VisCello with code below:

 ``` r
 install.packages("devtools")